A Griffith Speech Pathology School student’s story

 When most people think about speech pathology, they probably think of the study of helping people who stutter or have a lisp.
 While it’s true that speech pathologists do help with those issues, their scope of practice is a whole lot broader, including speech delays, fluency, voice and resonance, swallowing and feeding, cognitive-communication, literacy… and much more!

-OzTREKK recently spoke with Ritoo Bhardwaj, a current Griffith Speech Pathology student.
+Back in 2016, we chatted with Ritoo, a former OzTREKK and Griffith speech pathology student.
 Originally from Vancouver, Ritoo first earned a bachelor’s degree in linguistics and psychology with a focus on child language development at Simon Fraser University.
-Here’s her story!

 Why speech pathology at Griffith University?